vonjd/OneR/README.md

 This video gives a step-by-step introduction: [Quick Start Guide for the OneR package](https://www.youtube.com/watch?v=AGC0oRlXxgU)

-You can find the vignette here: [OneR - Establishing a New Baseline for Machine Learning Classification Models](https://cran.r-project.org/web/packages/OneR/vignettes/OneR.html)
+You can find the vignette and full documentation on CRAN: [OneR: One Rule Machine Learning Classification Algorithm with Enhancements](https://cran.r-project.org/package=OneR)

-You can find the full documentation here: [OneR.pdf](https://cran.r-project.org/web/packages/OneR/OneR.pdf)

 ## Installation